orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- Cohomology, ..., not collapsable if something stops this from happening.

 ##### "Superpose in more detail"
-back & into.self

 - `qubit / linear superposition / complex numbers` is a binary superposition, ..., orbit, which is differentiable in between steps (basically, if something else from outside the context can reach in between, it would find something there. ; Based on that precision).
 So `qubits, orbits, higher-arity structures, ignorance along rays`, same thing?.
-	- ref on self-reference?

 	- Usual superposition is where every entry of an arbitrarty direction only references itself on the `.self`.
 Hence a tensored variant like this in linear time, if you can traverse that in one step.
 	- DIfference between a bit and a qubit is that in the case of a qubit we assume differentiability between?
 	- [[PENDING (2027?+) ; Physics (& Hardware)]] - Wave function collapse ; how does that look like for a simple structure, and a more complicated one?
 Snapping to specific value or?

+- Reprogrammability
-- Reprogrammability: What does it mean for a point yo become its own direction? - Data becoming function
+	- What does it mean for a point yo become its own direction?
+	- Data becoming function, geometry etc..

 Local .orbit instead of composing at .terminal? ; pulling further-away stuff into this ; locally

----

-Permutation selection of modular structures, to iterate over each possible selection

 ---